 The Library has arrangements for physical conservation of old books and resources.
 Journals like Indian Journal of Fibre and Textile, Asian Textile, Indian Journal of Commerce and Marketing and magazines from all over the world covering Architecture, Jewellery, Fashion, Interiors, current affairs etc. are a part of the extensive resources.

-All classrooms are well equipped with sufficient audio-visual resources to aid the learning process.
+All classrooms are well equipped with sufficient audiovisual resources to aid the learning process.
 Theoretical lectures coupled with audio visual aids provide the stimulation required for visualisation, interpretation, and understanding concepts, with a fully Wi-fi connection.

 ARCH Auditorium is adequately set up with a sound system, audio visual system and projection screen to handle large meetings, seminars, symposiums, guest lectures, and workshops throughout the year.
 The auditorium is also used for extra curricular activities.